vertxxyz/NDocumentation/README.md

 #### DocumentationWindow
 - Extend *DocumentationWindow* to provide a base window to inject documentation pages into.
+- Override DrawConstantHeader to provide a header to every page.

 #### DocumentationPageRoot
 - Extend *DocumentationPageRoot* to define a root page to a *DocumentationWindow*, a root page does not get linked to other than through **Home** links.